 In 2018, Jiyan Foundation established a treatment center in Mosul where doctors and psychologists treat survivors free of charge.
 We provide free medical and psychological treatment to our patients.
 For patients located outside the city, or who are unable to travel themselves, Jiyan Foundation provides transportation to and from their homes and our treatment center.

 The Jiyan Foundation was first established in 2005.
-We have treated more than 70,000 survivors of human rights violations in 12 centers across Northern Iraq.
-Our local doctors, psychologists and physiotherapists work together to develop a long-term treatment plan for the optimal rehabilitation of our patients.
-These treatment programs often include sports, art, or animal therapy and are implemented in individual and group settings.
+We have treated more than 100,000 survivors of human rights violations across Iraq.
+Our local doctors, psychologists, and physiotherapists work together to develop a long-term treatment plan for the optimal rehabilitation of our patients.
+These treatment programs often include sports, art, or animal-assisted interventons and are implemented in individual and group settings.

 This project has provided additional documentation in a PDF file (projdoc.pdf).